Neck Lift Washington DC

 There is not usually significant discomfort after surgery.
 If there is, it can be lessened with the pain medication prescribed by Dr. Baker (severe or persistent pain or a sudden swelling of your face should be reported to Dr. Baker immediately).
 Some numbness of the skin is quite normal; it will disappear in a few weeks or months.
 Dr. Baker may tell you to keep your head elevated and as still as possible for a couple of days after surgery, to keep the swelling down.
 If you have had a drainage tube inserted, it will be removed one or two days after surgery.
 Bandages, when used, are usually removed after one to five days.
 Do not be surprised at the pale, bruised, and puffy face you see.
 Just keep in mind that in a few weeks you will be looking normal.
 Most of your stitches will be removed after about five days.
 Your scalp may take longer to heal, and the sutures in your hairline could be left in a few days longer.

-You should be up and about in a day or two, but plan on taking it easy for the first week after surgery.
+You should be up and about in a day or two but plan on taking it easy for the first week after surgery.
 Be especially gentle with your face and hair, since your skin will be both tender and numb, and may not respond normally at first.
 Dr. Baker will give more specific guidelines for gradually resuming your normal activities.
-They are likely to include these suggestions: avoid strenuous activity (including sex and heavy housework) for at least two weeks (walking and mild stretching are fine); avoid alcohol, steam baths, and saunas for several months.
+They are likely to include these suggestions: Avoid strenuous activity (including sex and heavy housework) for at least two weeks (walking and mild stretching are fine); avoid alcohol, steam baths, and saunas for several months.
 Above all, get plenty of rest and allow your body to spend its energy on healing.

-At the beginning, your face may look and feel rather strange.
+In the beginning, your face may look and feel rather strange.
 Your features may be distorted from the swelling, your facial movements may be slightly stiff and you will probably be self-conscious about your scars.
 Some bruising may persist for two or three weeks, and you may tire easily.

 By the third week, you will look and feel much better.
 Most patients are back at work about ten days to two weeks after surgery.
 If you need it, special camouflage makeup can mask most bruising that remains.